 The Power of Stories

 The stories may inspire rich class discussions or prompt fruitful sharing and comparing of experiences.
 But it is important to stress that the Morning Gathering should not be spent sermonizing on “the moral of the story.”
 A good story does its own work.
 It moves its audience for all the right reasons.
 To teachers our advice is: guide, clarify, and enjoy your students’ reflections.
 Share your own reflections and be unabashedly positive about the virtue under study.
-But you must also believe in the power of literature to do its work.
-For a child nothing ruins a good story quite like a grown-up who feels compelled to spell out “the moral.”
+But trust the text.
+For a child, nothing ruins a good story quite like a grown-up who feels compelled to spell out “the moral.”

 A word on the frequency of Morning Gatherings: for the sake of continuity, predictability, and routine, we hold Morning Gathering (with a good story) every day.
 However, for purposes of the Core Virtues program, it is sufficient to have stories related to moral development themes three times per week.